The News with Brian Williams

 The News with Brian Williams (later known as The News on CNBC) is an American news program that premiered on July 15, 1996, MSNBC's first day on the air.
 It was the first flagship signature news broadcast on both MSNBC and CNBC.
 The show was hosted by Brian Williams.
 The News was a broadcast designed mainly for primetime viewers who might have missed that night's NBC Nightly News.

+The News with John Seigenthaler (known as the weekend edition) premiered on July 20, 1996, on both MSNBC and CNBC was hosted by John Seigenthaler.

 The News was originally shown at 9:00 p.m.
 ET on MSNBC until July 6, 2001.
 It was moved to the 8:00 p.m. time slot on July 9, 2001.

 During the 2000 United States presidential election, The News was the main program for MSNBC's coverage.

-John Seigenthaler (and later various hosts such as Soledad O'Brien, Forrest Sawyer, and some of the presenters from CNBC and MSNBC) often substituted for Williams during his absence, mainly because of Williams' duties as substitute on NBC Nightly News with Tom Brokaw.
+John Seigenthaler (and later various hosts such as Soledad O'Brien, Forrest Sawyer, and some of the presenters from CNBC and MSNBC) often substituted on weekdays for Williams and Seigenthaler on Saturday nights during their absence, mainly because of Williams' duties as substitute on NBC Nightly News with Tom Brokaw and Seigenthaler's duties filling in on weekends.